Is Sologistics Australia a Clean Energy Council Approved Solar Retailer?

 Who owns Sologistics?

-We are a private company, originating in Melbourne, Victoria and we are owned by 2 families, both still working within the business.
+We are a private company, originating in Melbourne, Victoria and the founders are still working within the business.
 In fact, usually one of the 2 founders, Cam Clemens and Paul Cooper, still visit most sites at some point through a project.

 How much can I save?